yastn/yastn/docs/source/tensor/autograd.rst

 YASTN supports autograd through selected backends which provide this capability for dense tensor algebra, for example PyTorch backend.

-You can activate autograd on YASTN tensor
+To activate autograd on YASTN tensor use

 .. automethod:: yastn.Tensor.requires_grad_

 The operations on tensor are then recorded for later differentiation.